sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 Text processing was done using Pythons’s Natural Language Toolkit (NLTK) and iPython clustering.
 GreatSchools reviews were ingested from the database, scattered to multiple ipython worker nodes, processed and finally merged back together into one text.

 During the course of working on the project, the order of operations being performed in the text pipeline changed.
 There are many ways in which the operations can be combined, and most orderings involve a trade-off between performance and extracting the cleanest text.
-Ultimately, we performed the following steps in the oder given below:
+Ultimately, we performed the following steps in the order given below:
 <ol>
 <li><i>Remove encodings</i>: The text contained various escape character sequences and HTML encodings that needed to be removed, as not all the functions being used in text processing could handle them.</li>
 <li><i>Tokenize sentences and words</i>:using the NLTK sentence and word tokenizers.</li>